-- 9.6.1 On receiving a recommendation from the academic integrity officer the head of school will review the matter and will decide on one of the following: - a. the student's actions constitute academic misconduct and a formal inquiry will be convened to consider a more serious outcome than those specified in 9.5.4b. - b. the student's actions constitute academic misconduct and that one of the outcomes specified in 9.5.4b should be applied.
-In this case, the head of school will determine which outcome to apply and the following actions will occur: - i) the head of school will meet with the student.
-The student may be assisted or represented at the meeting by a USASA Advocacy Officer, any staff member or student of the University, or a representative of the UniSA partner institution if the student is studying offshore; and - ii) the matter will be referred back to the academic integrity officer for implementation and written notification of the outcome to the student and the course coordinator. - c. there is insufficient evidence to proceed with the case.
-The head of school will notify the academic integrity officer and the student in writing.
-No further action will be taken and any record of the investigation will be removed from the central database. - 9.6.2 If a formal inquiry is required, the head of school will establish a committee consisting of: - a. the head of school as chair - b. a member of academic staff nominated by the Divisional Pro Vice Chancellor.
-This person is usually an academic integrity officer from another school within the division
+- 9.6.1 On receiving a recommendation from the academic integrity officer the Executive Dean will review the matter and will decide on one of the following: - a. the student's actions constitute academic misconduct and a formal inquiry will be convened to consider a more serious outcome than those specified in 9.5.4b. - b. the student's actions constitute academic misconduct and that one of the outcomes specified in 9.5.4b should be applied.
+In such cases, the student may be asked to attend a meeting with the Executive Dean, in which case the student may be assisted or represented at the meeting by a USASA Advocacy Officer, any UniSA staff member or student, or a representative of the UniSA partner institution if the student is studying offshore. - The Executive Dean will determine which outcome to apply and refer the matter back to the academic integrity officer for implementation and written notification of the outcome to the student and the course coordinator. - c. there is insufficient evidence to proceed with the case.
+The Executive Dean will notify the academic integrity officer and the student in writing.
+No further action will be taken and any record of the investigation will be removed from the central database. - 9.6.2 If a formal inquiry is required, the Executive Dean will establish a committee consisting of: - a. the Executive Dean as chair, - b. a member of academic staff with academic integrity responsibilities. - c. one other member of academic staff. - d. a nominee of the Director: Student and Academic Services, - e. a representative of Offshore Student Services if applicable, and - f. a member of USASA Board or nominee.